- Ordinary period: 29 March to 14 May, 2021

 Applicants can pre-enrol ONLINE through the GAUR application, or at the secretariat of the Master’s course on which you wish to pre-enrol.
 The address, email and phone number of these secretariats can be found on the websites of the different Master's courses.

-Candidates may pre-enrol on 3 different Master’s courses.
+Applicants may pre-enrol on up to 3 different Master's courses.

 - Photocopy of ID card, residence permit, national identity card or passport (UPV/EHU students do not have to submit these documents).

-- Photocopy of personal academic transcript, specifying all grades and subjects taken over the course of the undergraduate degree (UPV/EHU students do not have to submit these documents).
+- Photocopy of your personal academic transcript, specifying all grades and subjects taken over the course of the undergraduate degree (UPV/EHU students do not have to submit this transcript).